-Smart Meters will be rolled out as standard across the country by 2020, and this deadline may be extended to 2024.
+Smart Meters will be rolled out as standard across the country by 2024.
 But there will not be a legal obligation on individuals to have one unless your existing meter is faulty or has reached the end of its certified life.

 Energy companies will be required to install smart meters and take all reasonable steps to reach everyone.

-The government is ensuring that appropriate customer protection provisions are put in place:
+The government has ensured that appropriate customer protection provisions are in place:

 - there will be no sales during the installation visit

 - smart meter installers must provide energy efficiency advice as part of the visit and they will need the customer's permission in advance of the visit if they are to talk to them about their own products

 - protecting the privacy of individuals and putting them in control of smart meter data.